Coronavirus: helping you to embed inclusive practice

 The resource covers areas such as session planning, engagement, and workforce.
 It complements and builds on other guidelines from government, Sport England, professional associations, and governing bodies.

-On Tuesday 17 November, Activity Alliance is hosting a virtual event with key sport sector leaders - An inclusive response to COVID-19 in sport and activity.
+On Tuesday 17 November 2020, Activity Alliance hosted a live virtual event - A collective movement: An inclusive response to COVID-19 in sport and activity.

 Return to play: our open letter

 In July, Activity Alliance and members published an open letter as the sport and leisure sector prepared to reopen their doors.

 Our list of exercise advice, workouts, and activity guides to support disabled people helps everyone to move more while at home or when going outside for regular activity.
 Head over to our being active at home page to find out more.